 "Huh.
 We've got so many dead bodies now, we're hanging them from the ceiling."
 [Body pulled up out of sight] "And then the ceiling eats them.
 I guess that works..."

-[reading sign] "'Work hard, not smart'.
+[reading sign] "'Work harder, not smarter'.
 Yep, that's us alright!
 We stay the course with stupid."